-Verify that the father of a child born out of wedlock is the child's legal father as follows:
+Verify that the father of a child born out of wedlock or out of a civil union is the child's legal father as follows:

-- Adjudication of Paternity (Form 3148) centrally sent to the Family Community Resource Center by the Division of Child Support Enforcement (DCSE), shows the date paternity was established.
+- Adjudication of Paternity (Form 3148) centrally sent to the Family Community Resource Center by the Division of Child Support Services (DCSS), shows the date paternity was established.
 File the form in Section #3 of the case record;

 - Key Information Delivery System (KIDS) shows the date paternity was established;